 Arithmetic used nine digits of precision for integers and supported floating-point operations: the operators were + – * / ^.
 Moreover, the first BASIC had a rich library of functions: ABS, ATN, COS, EXP, INT, LOG, RND, SIN, SQR, and TAN.
 RND ignored its argument and generated a reproducible sequence of random numbers one at a time from 0 to 1 (the same numbers would occur in every program run).
 Programmers could even define their own single-line functions, FNA through FNZ, but the parameter passed in overrode it’s corresponding variable; e.g., DEF FNL(X) = LOG(X)/LOG(10) would assign the passed-in parameter to X!
 In other words, all variables were global, and functions had the side effect of changing the value of a global variable.

-Once the time-sharing system went live, command-line instructions were added to the language, and included HELLO (to start the user-login procedure), NEW (to create a new program and name it), OLD (to load an old program), SCRATCH (to erase the program but keep the name), RENAME, CATALOG, SAVE, UNSAVE, and LIST (including LIST–70 to list from line 70 on, for example).
+Once the time-sharing system went live, command-line instructions were added.
+Though often considered part of BASIC, these were part of the system in general and included HELLO (to start the user-login procedure), NEW (to create a new program and name it), OLD (to load an old program), SCRATCH (to erase the program but keep the name), RENAME, CATALOG, SAVE, UNSAVE, and LIST (including LIST–70 to list from line 70 on, for example).

 The implementation also had two pages of verbose (by later microcomputer standards) error messages, from “ILLEGAL FORMULA” to “END IS NOT LAST”, but strangely no divide-by-zero message.
 (Microcomputer BASICs would have two-letter error codes or error numbers or, in the case of Palo Alto Tiny BASIC, just three messages: “How?”, “What?”, and “Sorry.”)